elcarva57/Getting-and-Cleaning-Data/README.md

 ./test/y_test.txt
 ```

-Please put this script in "UCI HAR Dataset" folder and set the working
+Please put this script in `UCI HAR Dataset` folder and set the working
-directory there to run properly: setwd("your_path/UCI HAR Dataset")
+directory there to run properly: `setwd("your_path/UCI HAR Dataset")`

 Thank you!